 Along the way, the students gain the valuable experience of working in teams, including group dynamics; dealing with conflicts, meeting time-driven deliverables and deadlines; and communication among team members, project sponsors, and faculty advisors.
 They also are exposed to experts from Industry and non-engineering academic disciplines as well as engineers of all types.
 Topics include intellectual property, industrial design, manufacturing, sales, product development and marketing, finance, and ethics.
 In the end, via earlier course work plus this realistic and rigorous design course, students are prepared for the everyday practice of engineering.

-Student teams present their completed work at the Dean's Society event on April 25, 2019 and the Capstone Design Expo on April 26, 2019 at the Stuart C. Siegel Center, 1200 W. Broad St.
+Student teams present their completed work at the Dean's Society event on April 28, 2020 and the Capstone Design Expo on April 29, 2020 at the Science Museum of Virginia, 2500 W. Broad Street, Richmond.